 Liquidity risk is the risk that the Company will not have sufficient cash resources to meet its financial obligations as they become due.
-The Company is exposed to liquidity risk on accounts payable to its suppliers, which arise in the normal course of operations and are due in less than one year, on its bank overdraft which is due on demand and its term loans which are repayable in 60 monthly instalments of approximately \$16,665 and \$4,160 beginning in July 2016 and \$1,660 beginning in September 2017.
+The Company is exposed to liquidity risk on accounts payable to its suppliers, which arise in the normal course of operations and are due in less than one year and its term loans which are repayable in various monthly instalments as discussed in note 10.
 The Company manages liquidity risk by continuously monitoring actual and forecasted cash flows and budgets on all contracts, while maintaining adequate working capital on hand to meet its future obligations.
-As of October 31, 2018, the Company had cash on hand of \$2,498,712 and accounts receivable of \$1,050,209 to meet working capital requirements.
+As of January 31, 2019, the Company had cash on hand of \$1,981,693 and accounts receivable of \$550,127 to meet working capital requirements.